American Gothic Cinema

 Are there any other costs?
 Is there anything I need to bring?

 You will require a pen and notepad (or laptop/device) but the tutor will provide all other materials.
+The tutor will show extracts from films and you do not have to obtain them.

 When I've finished, what course can I do next?